About the Journey...

 Armed with the knowledge that I needed - and a sense of absolute certainty in my heart that this was my next best step - I submitted my application to Dr. Park's team and was approved as as a candidate in July 2017.
 From that point forward, my friends, family and I endeavoured to fundraise to cover the costs associated with SDR through our initiative, Walk with Wish.
 After 14 busy months, our efforts were successful.

 At long last, my dream of SDR surgery was realized on March 22nd, 2019 and after 5 weeks of recovery and rehab in St. Louis, I returned home to begin experiencing the start of life spasticity-free!
 It's been a surreal, sometimes impossibly beautiful journey to describe thus far - and one full of a lot of hard work as I devote the next 2 years to daily physiotherapy in order to maximize the benefit of this life-changing surgery.

 I will be forever grateful for the kindness and generosity of the hundreds of people who came together from around the world to make my shot at SDR possible.
 Walk with Wish is a testament to the collective power of hope, community, and perseverance in making dreams come true - if you're willing to put in the work to make them happen!

 I am choosing to share my story with CP...and my journey to and through SDR... so that it may help others who are also traveling this same path.
-Adulthood with Cerebral Palsy spasticity can be a frustrating, often isolating experience fraught with roadblocks and dead ends.
-But for those who are candidates for this surgery, your story doesn't have to be this way!
-Discovering SDR has renewed my sense of hope and possibility for that much brighter, more mobile, and fully independent future that I seek.
+Aging with Cerebral Palsy spasticity can be a frustrating, often isolating experience fraught with roadblocks and dead ends.
+But for those who are candidates for this surgery, your story doesn't have to unfold this way!
+Discovering SDR gave me my spark back, allowing me to work once more for that brighter, more mobile, and fully independent future that I seek.
 So if my experience might help light the way forward for others facing similar circumstances, this would be my greatest joy.